66daysofdata/Resources/Machine Learning/README.md

 Cateogories of Machine Learning algorithms include supervised, unsupervised, reinforcement and clustering.

-> Supervised learning algorithms can be divided into categories:
+ Supervised learning algorithms can be divided into two categories:

-> classification and regression.
+- Regression
+- Classification

 Some common machine learning algorithms are: